IBM/aspera-cli/docs/README.erb.md

 Example implementations can be found at: <https://github.com/laurent-martin/aspera-api-examples>.

 For scripting and ad-hoc command-line tasks, <%=tool%> is ideal.
-It is developer-friendly and well-suited for quickly testing and learning Aspera APIs (See [Logging, Debugging](#logging-debugging)).
+It is developer-friendly and well-suited for quickly testing and learning Aspera APIs (see [Logging, Debugging](#logging-debugging)).

 Clarifying the CLI landscape:
 `ascp` is the low-level command-line utility that implements the FASP protocol and is used for actual data transfers.